AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 ## Add the webhook in GitHub

-In order to communicate events—such as a push—with your Cloud Git server, you must create a webhook for your GitHub repository:
+To communicate events—such as a push—with your Cloud Git server, you must create a webhook for your GitHub repository:

 1. In your GitHub repository, click the **Settings** tab.